 “This is important for everyone to know.
 HIPAA only involves covered entities like doctors and other healthcare providers, hospitals, medical billing clearinghouses, and health insurance plans.
 It doesn’t cover employers, sports agents, and others.”

 A brief dive into the Twitter exchange reveals opinions from users with a wide array of backgrounds.
-Some attempted to argue that a “Covered Entity” disclosing the infection to a member of the media should, in fact, be a violation of the personal health information (PHI) protection under HIPAA.
+Some attempted to argue that a “Covered Entity” disclosing the infection to a member of the media should, in fact, be a violation of the protected health information (PHI) protection under HIPAA.

 So, while it appears that no HIPAA violation occurred in this instance, it’s an interesting backdrop to the discussion about how HIPAA and a COVID-style pandemic can find a balance.